DmitriiSer/Lister/README.md

 And of course **Lister** itself is open source with a [public repository](https://github.com/DmitriiSer/Lister) on GitHub.
 ##### TODO:
-- [ ] IMPROVEMENT: Save list order on the server after reordering
+- [ ] IMPROVEMENT: Show popup window if session was expired
 - [ ] IMPROVEMENT: Create a toolbar in the list editor
 - [ ] IMPROVEMENT: Fix "I forgot my password" link in the login window
 - [ ] ISSUE: Focusing the textarea in the list editor on mobile devices causes a sliding glitch